The Royal Game of Ur

 - For all ages it is easy to learn and sure to entertain

 An attractive and stylish version of the Royal Game of Ur.
-The board is made of solid Beech wood.
+The board is made from solid wood of the Pinewood family, but is denser and heavier than normal Pine.

-This version of the the oldest board game ever found is a replica of the original board on display at the British Museum.
+This version of the the oldest board game ever found is based on the original board displayed at the British Museum.
 This famous version of the game was found inside the Royal tombs at the ancient Mesopotamiam city of Ur, now Iraq.